 MAKE SURE THEY HAVE A FULL TUMMY!

 Feeding your baby enough during the day will mean they need to feed less at night.
 Babies have a specific number of calories they need to consume within a 24-hour period.
-If you have an overly sleepy baby or let them nap too much in the day they won’t have fed as much as they need to and will try and make up for it during the night.
+If you have an overly sleepy baby or let them nap too much in the day they won’t have fed as much as they need to and will have to make up for it during the night.
 Hungry babies don’t settle or sleep.
 Making sure your baby has had enough milk/solids in the day really helps their chances of sleeping at night - you can also implement a dream feed for babies under 6 months (waking and feeding them earlier on in the night) to help them get through a longer chunk of sleep.

 HAVE THEY HAD ENOUGH DAY SLEEP?